 But knowing my family comes from all over helps me look at the world differently.

-At the moment, family members have married people from Columbia, Italy, Germany, Indonesia, and of Hungarian, Slovenian and Pakistani descent.
+At the moment, family members have married people from seven different countries all over the globe.

-It means a piece of my heart belongs to lands and cultures I’ve never visited (Pakistan and Indonesia at the moment).
+It means a piece of my heart belongs to lands and cultures I’ve never visited.

 I love people from those countries, or at least their descendants.
 I can’t be xenophobic about my own land.